Faith in Action

 We’re American and We’re Muslim

-The MCC’s community outreach and interfaith cooperation is representative of a strong trend by American Muslims to give back to our communities and to help clear up misconceptions about Islam.
-This is how we serve our community:
+The MCC’s steadfast community outreach and interfaith cooperation is grounded in a conviction and a strong trend by American Muslims to give back to our communities and to help clear up misconceptions about Islam.
+Our faith inspires us to improve society and this is how we serve our community:

 Quarterly Blood Drives

 As people of faith, it is in our blood to roll up our sleeve and give.
 We know we’re someone’s type.
 Since 2016, our congregation members roll up their sleeves and donate life during our Friday Jumu’ah service.
 We are nearing our 20th and our congregation has pumped several gallons of blood into our national blood supply.
 Donate

 The Tri-Valley’s three mosques in Pleasanton, San Ramon and Livermore join on a Saturday morning each month and clean our adopted stretch of Interstate 680.
 We do this good to drive strengthen social cohesion in our community and in doing so we follow the Prophet Muhammad (peace be upon him)’s Prophetic injunction to pick up trash from the road.
 It is a point of personal pride for the 15,000+ Muslims to drive by our sponsored part of I-680 and see a clean road.
 Volunteer

 The MCC partners with Axis Community Health, an MCC neighbor that serves low-income and uninsured residents in the Tri-Valley, to provide free food to Axis clients.
 MCC congregation members help our food insecure household access this fresh and health food during this monthly distribution (leftover food is often shared with MCC’s in-house food pantry).
 Volunteer and read more